 and Applications 101

-Discovering mycology is a life changing experience.
+Discovering mycology is a life-changing experience.
 As you learn about all that fungi do in the environment and their seemingly endless answers to some of the world’s biggest challenges, you begin to view the world through new eyes.
-For they not only offer vital insights, but also tangible means for envisioning and building a more resilient world.
+Fungi not only offer vital insights into the ways of the natural world, but also tangible means for envisioning and building a more resilient means for living on Earth.

 In this course, you will be guided through all that mycology offers – from its history and modern practical applications, to the unique biology and ecological roles of fungi.

 - The history of mycology

 - The importance of fungi the natural world